What is “the Border League”

 As a team

 The first four athletes home in each race will comprise the scoring team.
-Haslemere combined with Waverley Harriers did surprisingly well last season, particularly the U9 girls regularly finishing in the top positions, and Emily Smith receiving a series medal; this year, we are competing in our own right so everybody in the club needs to get behind the regular runners and help to ensure that we can achieve full scoring teams across the age groups.
+Haslemere did surprisingly well last season, despite competing without Waverley Harriers; particularly the U9s and U11 girls regularly finishing in the top positions, with Emily Smith and William Bailey receiving a series medal.
+There was a strong turnout in the older age groups too, something that we haven't been able to achieve in previous seasons.
+This year, we need to build on that so everybody in the club needs to get behind the regular runners and help to ensure that we can achieve full scoring teams across the age groups.
 Regardless of where the athlete finishes, a full team will always beat a partial team.

 Final placings after the 4 races are based on summing the child's best of 3 finishing positions, i e the lower the figure the better.
 Therefore it doesn’t matter if you miss one of the 4 races.